slott56/Stingray-Reader/docs/source/developer.rst

 Or, more concretely,

     **How do we make a program independent of Physical Format and Logical Layout?**

 We can also use **Stingray** to answer questions about files, the schema those files purport to use, and the data on those files.
 Specifically, we can tackle this question:

-    **How do we assure that a file and an application use the same schema?**
+    **How do we ensure that a file and an application use the same schema?**

 There are two sides to schema use: